libreForms/spec/spec.md

 ### Principles

-The libreForms API allows organizations to simply define every aspect of a form.
+The libreForms API allows organizations to more simply define every aspect of a form.
 Legacy tools for managing institutional form data, like hand-signed and PDF documents, are incompatible with the need to manage form data at scale without significantly increasing adminsitrative burden.
 Most browser-based form managers give form administrators little control over form fields, the resulting data, or the underlying web application.
 Proprietary solutions seldom provide both self-hosting support and a viable licensing model.

 With these problems in mind, the libreForms API is written to prioritize customization, ease of use, and control.
-It uses a declarative approach to define forms, and employs a relatively flat data structure to minimize the complexity of form configurations.
+It uses a declarative approach to define forms and employs a relatively flat data structure to minimize the complexity of form configurations.
 It leaves significant freedom to implementers to allow arbitrary form customization and tight control over the resultant form data.

 #### Flat data